Skip to main content

 Lactation Warning: There is no available data regarding the presence of the active ingredient (aminolevulinic acid hydrochloride) in human milk, or the effects of aminolevulinic acid hydrochloride on the breastfed infant or on milk production.

-Pediatric Warning: Safety and effectiveness in pediatric patients below the age of 18 has not been established.
+Pediatric Warning: Safety and effectiveness in patients below the age of 18 has not been established.

 Geriatric Warning: No overall differences in safety or effectiveness were observed between older (65 years and older) and younger patients, but greater sensitivity of some older individuals cannot be ruled out.